Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Introduction

-In this paper, we describe equivalence and difference for continuous flows on compact surfaces among Hamiltonian, divergence-free, and non-wandering properties.
 To state precisely, recall some concepts.
 By a flow, we mean a continuous $\R$-action.
-A flow is non-wandering if any points are non-wandering.
+A flow is non-wandering if any point is non-wandering.
+Note that every continuous non-wandering flow on a compact surface is topologically equivalent to a $C^\infty$ flow (cf. \cite[Corollary~2.8]{yokoyama2016topological}).
 A flow on a surface is Hamiltonian (resp. area-preserving, divergence-free) if it is topologically equivalent to the flow generated by a smooth Hamiltonian (resp. area-preserving, divergence-free) vector field.
+Area-preserving flows are also called multi-valued Hamiltonian flows.
 Notice that each of the Hamiltonian, area-preserving, divergence-free properties is not preserved by topological equivalence for vector fields but is preserved by one for flows.
-We consider the following question.

-\begin{question} Is there a difference between area-preserving flows and non-wandering flows on compact surfaces? \end{question}
+Since any closed $1$-form can be represented locally as a differential of a function, any closed $1$-form on a surface defines an area-preserving flow.
+In \cite{katok1973invariant}(cf. \cite[Theorem~3.5.3]{nikolaev1999flows}), Katok showed that any $C^1$ non-wandering flow on a closed orientable surface whose singular points are saddles is topologically equivalent to the flow generated by a $C^\infty$ area-preserving vector field.
+In \cite{nikolaev1999flows}, Nikolaev and Zhuzhoma posed the following open problem (\cite[p.62 Problem~5]{nikolaev1999flows}):

+\begin{problem} To prove that any $C^1$ non-wandering flow on a closed surface is topologically equivalent to the flow generated by a $C^\infty$ ``area-preserving'' vector field. \end{problem}

+On the other hand, one of the authors also stated ``the non-wandering flows on a surface are given by the closed 1-forms on the surface'' in the introduction and an essentially same statement in the abstract of the paper \cite{nikolaev2001non} published shortly after \cite{nikolaev1999flows} without proof or citation.
+Since a closed 1-forms on a surface defines an area-preserving flow, which is equivalent to a divergence-free flow by Liouville’s theorem, the statement is equivalent to the following conjecture:

+\begin{conjecture} Every flow on a compact surface is non-wandering if and only if it is divergence-free. \end{conjecture}

-We answer negatively under the finite existence of singular points.
-In other words, we have the following equivalence among non-wandering, area-preserving, and divergence-free flows.
+We answer positively Conjecture~\ref{conj:01} and Problem~\ref{prob:01} under the finiteness of singular points.
+In other words, we have the following equivalence among non-wandering, area-preserving, and divergence-free flows, which is a generalization of the above Katok's result.